uraniumwolf22/LILLIAN/readme.md

 **Requirements:**
 - Cuda 8.0
-- cuDNN V6.0 for Cuda 8.0
+- cuDNN v6.0 for Cuda 8.0
 - Tensorflow version 1.4

-You may need a special python installation I have and can give its too big to upload here Make sure the coustom python distro is added to %path%
+You may need a special python installation I have, though it's too big to upload here.\
+Make sure the custom python distro is added to %path%.

 The file structure should be self repairing if you break it.